TrishaSrikanth-459/DeployStega/routing/drop_dead_function/dead_drop_resolver.md

 t = floor((current_unix_time − T₀) / epoch_duration_seconds)

+markdown
+Copy code

 where:

-- **`T₀` (epoch origin)** is a fixed Unix timestamp agreed upon out of band,
+- **`T₀` (epoch origin)** is a **fixed Unix timestamp agreed upon out of band prior to the experiment**,
 - **`epoch_duration_seconds`** is fixed for the experiment,
 - **`current_unix_time`** is obtained locally at runtime.

 Epochs are **indices, not events**:

 - They do not imply that a sender acted.
 - They merely select a deterministic rendezvous candidate.

-Epoch counting begins the moment **`interactive_dead_drop.py` is first executed** by either party.
-Given that chosen start times are not exchanged out of band, the sender and receiver may run interactive_dead_drop.py at different times.
+Epoch counting begins at the fixed origin time **`T₀`**, not at script invocation or user interaction time.
+Both sender and receiver compute epoch indices solely as a deterministic function of wall-clock time relative to `T₀`.

 No live messages between the sender and receiver are exchanged at runtime.
-Clock drift is tolerated by the receiver’s inspection window.
+Clock drift and execution-time skew are tolerated by the receiver’s inspection window.

 ### Epoch Visibility at Runtime